joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 <div class="info-block info">
     <p>
-    <b>Info</b>  &rarr; NOTE: if at any time during this process you get frozen inside <code>screen</code>, open another terminal and type <code>killall screen</code>, then enter the screen connect command again, press CTRL+X.<br>
+    <b>Info</b>  &rarr; If at any time during this process you get frozen inside <code>screen</code>, open another terminal and type <code>killall screen</code>, then enter the screen connect command again, press CTRL+X.<br>
     </p>
 </div>

 The JTAGulator has 3 `GRND`'s and 24-channels - we'll take 3 jumper cables and attach them to `GND`, `CH0`, and `CH1` as shown here:

 ![JTAG Channels](./assets/jtag-channels.jpg)

-And take the other ends of the jumper cables and add them to the marked channels on the router.
+Then take the other end of the jumper cables and add them to the marked channels on the router.
 The full assembly should look something like this:

 ![Full assembly](./assets/full-assembly.jpg)